kheller18/data-structures-algorithms/questions/Node.md

    + Call the following step in the program.

 6. What are some commonly used timing features of Node.js?
-   + setTimeout/clearTimeout – This is used to implement delays in code execution.
+   + `setTimeout/clearTimeout`: This is used to implement delays in code execution.
-   + setInterval/clearInterval – This is used to run a code block multiple times.
+   + `setInterval/clearInterval`: This is used to run a code block multiple times.
-   + setImmediate/clearImmediate – Any function passed as the setImmediate() argument is a callback that's executed in the next iteration of the event loop.
+   + `setImmediate/clearImmediate`: Any function passed as the setImmediate() argument is a callback that's executed in the next iteration of the event loop.
-   + process.nextTick – Both setImmediate and process.nextTick appear to be doing the same thing; however, you may prefer one over the other depending on your callback’s urgency.
+   + `process.nextTick`: Both setImmediate and process.nextTick appear to be doing the same thing; however, you may prefer one over the other depending on your callback’s urgency.

 7. What are the advantages of using promises instead of callbacks?
    + The main advantage of using promise is you get an object to decide the action that needs to be taken after the async task completes.
 This gives more manageable code and avoids callback hell.